zfanli/homelab/README.md

 ## Setup network for postgres and nextcloud

-Create a new network for communication between postgres and nextcloud.
+Create a new network for postgres and nextcloud to communicate with each other.

 ```console
 $ docker network create --driver bridge \